 Work involving strictly the shifting or covering of signal heads can be included directly on the Maintenance of Traffic plan sheet for each associated construction phase.
 See Chapter 3, Section 3.1.1 for plan requirements ("basic" modifications).

 2.3 Estimate of Quantities

-Typical traffic signal quantity descriptions are listed below.
-When feasible, item descriptions should be consistent with the Ohio Department of Transportation's Item Master List.
+Typical traffic signal pay item descriptions are listed below.
 Quantities shall be furnished for each signalized intersection improvement.